 Sanjiv Sachdev is a Senior Lecturer at the University of West London.
 Formerly a trade union research officer, one of his interests is political art.

-Mike Sanders is Senior Lecturer in Nineteenth-Century Writing at the University of Manchester.
+Mike Sanders is Senior Lecturer in Nineteenth Century Writing at Manchester University.

 Paul Simon is a reviewer for the Morning Star.

 Alex Simpson is a Lecturer in Criminology at the School of Applied Social Science at the University of Brighton.

 John Smith is an award-winning avant garde film-maker, based in London.

 Vicky Sparrow is a Ph.D student working on the poetry of Anna Mendelssohn, at Birkbeck College, London.